speedsticko/planmart/readme.md

 	boolean processOrder(Order order);

+## Context
+Imagine you are at the standard stage of an online ordering process where you click "checkout" and are taken to a confirmation screen that summarizes the products in your cart, shipping costs, taxes, etc.  This page would typically have a button, "Buy Now", which would execute the order.
+This method represents the work needed to create this confirmation page.

 You are expected to perform two tasks in this method:
 * Return true or false depending on whether the order is valid
 * Add zero or more line items to the order representing details such as taxes, shipping costs, and reward points.

+## What We're Looking For

+Ideally when you're done you have something that works, and the code is designed in a fashion you'd be proud to show to others.
+Also, when contemplating your design, allow that there may be future implementations of the interface for different companies and that the requirements between those implementations may have a lot of similarities.

-**Please spend no more than two hours on this**.
-It is no problem if you don't have enough time to implement every nuance.
+Please spend no more than two hours on this.
+It is not a problem if you don't have enough time to implement every nuance.

 ## Specification